 Robert Vega, Director FAC 18 / 2304 Whitis Ave.
 Stop G6200 78712-1508 • 512-471-7900

 IntelligenceYour experience in research and analysis is valuable preparation for intelligence work in agencies such as the FBI, CIA, or NSA, since intelligence officers are expected to distill information from a wide range of sources: reports from intelligence agents on the ground, intercepted communications, satellite images, and media within the region being studied.
 For this reason, higher degrees are desirable.
-Language and cultural skills are also highly sought after in this field.
+Critical language and cultural skills are also highly sought after in this field.

 Another responsibility of intelligence officers is presenting information so politicians or military personnel can make decisions about how to conduct domestic or international affairs.
 In addition to research and writing skills, a relevant qualification academics bring with them is the ability to communicate confidently with highly credentialed and experienced experts like these.